PancakeTaste/PancakeTaste/README.md

 ## Skills

-- **Web Development:** I use React.js, Express.js, and sometimes Spring Boot to make exceptional websites.
+- **Web Development:** I use React.js, Express.js, and sometimes Spring Boot or PHP to make exceptional websites.

 - **Discord Bots:** I bring new features on Discord servers using [JDA](https://github.com/discord-jda/JDA).